simonebraga/middleware_technologies_2022/projectA/documentation.md

 The router device collects the reads of all the near IoT devices and periodically forwards them to the back-end through the regular Internet.

-### Step 3 (Data cleaning and enrichment)
+### Step 3 (Data aggregation)

-The back-end receives the data from the router devices and directs them to the Spark Streaming engine.
+Kafka takes care of aggregating the ingested data in a single topic that can be accessed by Spark in the next step.

-### Step 4 (Data analysis)
+### Step 4 (Data cleaning, enrichment and analysis)

-Some predefined metrics are periodically recomputed and made available to the back-end user.

-At every moment the back-end user can ask for the metrics that are displayed in real-time.
+The Spark Streaming engine reads the data from the Kafka topic.
+Some predefined metrics are periodically recomputed and made persistent.
+At every moment the back-end user can read the Kafka topic where the metrics are stored.

-Notice that the steps in case the values come from the simulation are the same.
+_In case the values come from a simulation, the first two steps are replaced with a single "simulation" step.
+As already stated, from the perspective of the back-end, this complexity is hidden._

 ## Conclusions